Skip to content

 Build Index (Configured Roots) Build or rebuild the index for the configured roots.

-Reset Index (Purge & Rebuild) Delete the derived index data and rebuild from the selected roots.
+Reset Index (Purge & Rebuild) Delete the derived index data and rebuild.
 Your source files are never touched.

-Build Tantivy Index Install tantivy into the local venv and build the alternate Tantivy engine.
+Build Tantivy Index Install tantivy into the local venv and build the alternate engine.

-Index a Folder… Index a one-off folder outside the configured roots.
+Index a Folder… / Index a Document… Index a one-off folder or individual files outside the configured roots.

 Reindex Files With Failed Extraction Retry files whose content extraction previously failed.

-Quick Search the Index… Search from the Command Palette.
+Quick Search the Index… / Open Search Panel Search from the Command Palette, or open the search & browse UI.

 Generate Agent Map (AGENTS.md / CLAUDE.md) Write agent-readable maps and the .index/bin/ query tools.